boldingd/EclipsePhaseContent/Locus.md

 I said before that the Locus Federation isn't a government, it's mainly just there to run the economy, right?
 That means that, among other things, the Federation doesn't have a criminal justice system.
-The Locus Federation *can* serve as a forum for dispute resolution, mainly when they involve disputes between coops in the Federation, but that's it; it doesn't have laws, or run a police force, or enforce social order, or have courts, or anything like that.
+The Locus Federation *can* serve as a forum for dispute resolution, mainly when they involve disputes between co-ops in the Federation, but that's it; it doesn't have laws, or run a police force, or enforce social order, or have courts, or anything like that.

 So how do law and justice work on Locus?
 Simply put, there isn't a formal system.